denichinv/denichinv/README.md

 # 💫 About Me:

 👨‍💻 Front-End Developer focused on building responsive, accessible, and user-friendly web applications with React and TypeScript.
-🎯 Currently working on a Quiz App and Workout Routine Builder, practicing component architecture and TypeScript fundamentals.
+🎯 Currently working on a **Quiz App** and **Workout Routine Builder**, practicing component architecture and TypeScript fundamentals.

-🚀 Open to collaborating on
+## 🚀 Open to Collaborating On

-Front-end projects using modern stacks (React, Vite, Tailwind)
+- Front-end projects using modern stacks (React, Vite, Tailwind)

-Ideas focused on learning, UI/UX improvement, or developer portfolio tools
+- Ideas focused on learning, UI/UX improvement, or developer portfolio tools

-🔎 Focused on growing in
+## 🔎 Focused on Growing In

-TypeScript, testing (Jest/Cypress), and performance optimization
+- TypeScript, testing (Jest/Cypress), and performance optimization

-Clean code principles, state management, and accessibility
+- Clean code principles, state management, and accessibility

 ## 🌐 Socials: